Systems-Theory-in-Systems-Biology/EPI/DEVELOPMENT.md

   <details>
   <summary>Should I choose https or ssh?</summary>
   You can clone the repository over https or ssh.
 Use https if you only want to obtain the code.
 Use ssh if you are a registered as developer on the repository and want to push changes to the code base.
 If you want to contribute to the project but are not a registered developer, create a fork of the project first.
-In this case you have to clone your fork, not this repository. </details>
+In this case, you have to clone your fork, not this repository. </details>

 - Install [poetry](https://python-poetry.org/docs/):